dlang-tour/english/gems/attributes.md

 ### User-defined attributes (UDAs)

-Any function or type in D can be attributed with user-defined
+Any function or type in D can have user-defined attribues applied:
-types:

     struct Bar { this(int x) {} }